Wingman (social)

 Wingman (or wingmate) is a role that a person may take when a friend needs support with approaching potential romantic partners.
 People who have a wingman can have more than one wingman.
 A wingman is someone who is on the "inside" and is used to help someone with intimate relationships.
 In general, one person's wingman will help them avoid attention from undesirable prospective partners or attract desirable ones, or both.

 Original military use

 The term originated in combat aviation in various English-speaking military aviation communities, attested from 1946, shortly before the advent of fighter jets.
 Pilots flying in formation, especially when in combat training or in actual aerial combat, refer to the pilot immediately next to them (traditionally on their right, sometimes on either side) as their "wingman" (the man on their wing).
 In aerial combat pilots are often trained to attack and defend in pairs watching out for each other.

-The term is also commonly used in combat aviation on longer-range aviation patrols which are often carried out by only two fighter planes, sometimes manned by only two pilots depending on the type of aircraft.
-On these two-plane patrols (Air Force) or "watches" (naval aviators flying protective patterns around surface vessels on timed intervals) the pilot that an aviator is teamed with on patrol is often termed their "wingman".